Poverty in Pakistan: Spatial distribution of poverty

-The Khyber Pakhtunkhwa of Pakistan was one of the most backward regions of the South Asia.
 Despite this, tremendous progress has been made in many areas.
 The NWFP now boasts several universities including the Ghulam Ishaq Khan University of Science and Technology.
 Peshawar, a sleep cantonment during British towns, is a modern cosmopolitan city.
 Much more can be done to invest in the social and economic structures.
 NWFP remains steeped in tribal culture, though the biggest Pahan city is Soviet invasion of neighboring Afghanistan is intact and according to Western reports supported the Taliban regime.
 These and other activities have led to a breakdown of law and order in many parts of the region.